Karapsin/cian_project2/README.md

 # **py folder**

 The main idea is that we have 4 layers of abstraction:
+0) layer 0: constants
 1) functions/classes bases on external librarires
 2) functions which are loading and parsing state json (based on layer 1)
 3) functions to manage layer 2, i.e. which are telling which URL to parse and where to store it (based on layer 2)
 4) scripts which start parsing, report about errors and define state

+Below is the information about each folder and how it is related to every layer.

 - **constants**: contains some usefuls constants as well as some long lists/dicts/sets which are used by other scripts.